-The Gola PAPFor Programme implementation is supervised BirdLife International and managed directly by Partners which includes the Royal Society for the Protection of Birds (RSPB), the Society for the Conservation of Nature in Liberia (SCNL), the Conservation Society of Sierra Leone (CSSL) and the Gola Rainforest Company (GRC).
-The PAPFor Programme relates with other Regional Programmes including the Mano River Union (MRU) and the West African Biodiversity and Low Emission Development Programme USAID-WABILED.
+The Gola PAPFor Programme implementation was supervised by BirdLife International and managed directly by partners including the Royal Society for the Protection of Birds (RSPB), the Society for the Conservation of Nature in Liberia (SCNL), the Conservation Society of Sierra Leone (CSSL) and the Gola Rainforest Company (GRC).
+The PAPFor Programme connected with other Regional Programmes including the Mano River Union (MRU) and the West African Biodiversity and Low Emission Development Programme USAID-WABiLED.